 b.
 A cup of coffee (in the morning)- when you want to begin your day with an amazing adobo, it matches well with a fresh brood coffee.

 c.
-Soup (preferably sour)- eating plentily requires appetizer, sour-based soup can do the job while enjoying your meal.
+Soup (preferably sour)- eating plentily requires an appetizer, sour-based soup can do the job while enjoying your meal.

 d.
 Soft Drinks – finally, a cold refreshing soft drink can quench your thirst or ease up when you choke yourself while eating quickly.

-Absolutely, Adobo is at the pedestal among the traditional Filipino dishes.
+Absolutely, Adobo is at the pedestal among traditional Filipino dishes.
 It is a witness to our long history and a product of various innovations.
 With this article, we hope you have everything you need to know about this fine recipe.
 Try it and make yourself filled with awe by cooking this for you and your family.

 Best Pork and Chicken Adobo Recipe